-- In a nonstick pan, heat the oil, ghee and once the oil is hot, stir in the shahi jeera and after a few seconds, put in the Asafoetida.
+- In a nonstick pan, heat the cooking oil and ghee.
+Once the oil is hot, stir in the shahi jeera and after a few seconds, put in the asafoetida.
 After few minutes, add the ground paste and cook till the oil separates from the tomatoes on medium to low heat, stirring in between about 5 to 8 minutes.

 - Put in the cooked chickpeas and the cooking water and cook till the water is reduced and you get a gravy of the required consistency.

 - Stir in the chat masala and salt and turn off the heat.
-Garnish with fresh coriander and chilies and serve with kulcha
+Garnish with fresh coriander and green chilies and serve with kulcha.

 How to make the Kulcha

 - In a wide bowl, take the flour, instant yeast, sugar, salt and slowly add in the lukewarm water.
 Mix well.
 Knead to a soft dough.

 - Cover and let it rest for atleast an hour or till the dough doubles.